 Typically, patients that have specific social disorders and are recommended to use sertraline don’t really know the mechanism of action of Zoloft.
 However, familiarizing oneself with how the drug works are significant, because it helps one to understand prescriptions better and know precisely how each dose potentially affects the body.

 Additionally, anybody planning to stop taking anti depression and anxiety medicine must know the possible symptoms that withdrawal may trigger.
-To successfully get rid of sertraline, one must know how long does Zoloft stay in your system after stopping, and what can be done to speed up elimination.
+To successfully get rid of sertraline, one must know the half-life time, factors tat may affect the time of staying and how long does Zoloft stay in your system after stopping.

 How Long Does It Take For Zoloft To Work?